terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 bootstrap_bucket_name_2 | null | Name of bootstrap bucket to pull firewall config from.
 (Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
 Applies to "even" fw instances (2,4,6 etc)) insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
 Only used for insane mode and AWS GWLB. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
-Only used for insane mode and AWS GWLB. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway hybrid_connection | false | Sign of readiness for TGW connection bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
+Only used for insane mode and AWS GWLB.
+If az1 and az2 are equal.
+Single AZ mode (deploy everyting in 1 AZ) is triggered. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway hybrid_connection | false | Sign of readiness for TGW connection bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
 Example: "10.2.0.0/16,10.4.0.0/16"